-PacifiCorp is pleased with the progress made in implementing the KHSA and the various interim measures that continue to create improvements to water quality, fish habitat, and other environmental conditions.
-PacifiCorp notes the significant contributions of KHSA parties, tribes, and involved state and federal agencies in these efforts and looks forward to working with our stakeholders as these efforts continue to move forward.
+PacifiCorp is pleased with the progress made during the Meet and Confer process to chart a path that maintains the KHSA and supports timely removal of the dams.
+PacifiCorp notes the substantive contributions of KHSA parties, tribes, and involved state and federal agencies in these efforts and looks forward to working with our stakeholders as these efforts continue to move forward.